 Plague Vendor are back, and their new release, the aptly titled By Night, is an uncompromising, restless ride that manages to feel raw and scathing in spite of being, at a closer look, clearly very finely tuned.
 The ten tracks of the album are, for the most part, uniform in length, most of them ranging […]

 Sometimes to find your path, you need to get away.
-There’s truth in the belief that your surroundings influence your state of mind, your thoughts, your experiences, your way of living.
-Harking back to the very foundations of Lostboycrow, when Chris Blair uprooted life from Portland to Los Angeles, he found his calling.
-En route […]
+There’s truth to b found in the belief that your surroundings influence your state of mind, your thoughts, your experiences, your way of living.
+Harking back to the very foundations of Lostboycrow, when Chris Blair uprooted life from Portland to Los Angeles, he found his […]

 There are albums whose release we expect with a very high degree of trepidation, as the (temporary, but no less important for that) end point of a trajectory that we have followed with a lot of emotional commitment.
 The stakes are always high in that kind of situation – even a partial disappointment would be […]